Fujuriphyes dagon: Distribution and habitat

 Fujuriphyes dagon is native to deep sea cold seep pockmarks in the Mozambique Channel.
 The only identified population of F. dagon was found in pockmark MTB06 which formed within a methane cold seep.
 At the time of description the authors were unable to tell if F. dagon is a methane seep specialist or if it has a wider but unidentified range outside of the pockmarks.

 Ecology and behavior

-Fujuriphyes dagon is an uncommon Kinorhynch species in the MTB06 methane pockmark, comprising only about 6.6% of the total adults.
-The most common species is Echinoderes unispinosus which comprised 63.1% of the adults, followed by Fissuroderes cthulhu at 15%.
+Fujuriphyes dagon is an uncommon Kinorhynch species in the MTB06 methane pockmark, accounting for only about 6.6% of the total adults.
+The most common species is Echinoderes unispinosus which made up 63.1% of the adults, followed by Fissuroderes cthulhu at 15%.
 The extremely reduced oxygen conditions and high concentrations of typically toxic methane is suggested to enable the Kinorhynch communities to grow and diversify with specialist species such as F. dagon evolving in the pockmarks.
 Chemosynthetic bacterial mats thriving on the methane and other hydrocarbon outputs in the pockmarks are thought to provide the main food for the kinorhynchs.
 However the community density is capped by the hydrogen sulfide concentration gradient that also results from the chemosynthesis.
 The community only flourishes with low to moderate hydrogen sulfide levels, which above a moderate level become toxic to even the adapted Kinorhynch species.